Skip to main content

 To connect using psql, execute the following command:

-psql -h HOSTNAME_OF_THE_CONNECTOR -p PORT -d DATABASE_NAME -U FORMAL_USERNAME
+psql -h CONNECTOR_HOSTNAME -p PORT -d DATABASE_NAME -U FORMAL_USERNAME

-Make sure to replace HOSTNAME_OF_THE_CONNECTOR, PORT, DATABASE_NAME, AND FORMAL_USERNAME with the right values.
+Make sure to replace CONNECTOR_HOSTNAME, PORT, DATABASE_NAME, and FORMAL_USERNAME with the right values.
 To learn more about users, check out Native Users.

-You can access your Formal Credentials in the Control Plane.
+You can access your Formal Credentials in the Formal console.

 You are free to use any preferred client.